News

 eLex 2023 was held in Brno on June 27-29 and attended by Lexicala’s Vova Dzhuranyuk, Anna Kernerman, and Ilan Kernerman.

 The main theme in this ‘electronic lexicography in the 21st century’ conference was Invisible Lexicography, and many sessions discussed the effects of ChatGPT on lexicography.
+In his talk, Ilan highlighted the potential of lexicography for LLMs, focusing on translation.

 Jun 24